Drugs in reported road fatalities in Great Britain, data to 2022: summary

 While there are a number of caveats which must be kept in mind, we believe that these results are promising in terms of the amount of data captured and the broad comparability with for example data from contributory factors.

-We intend to develop further statistics as more data becomes available, including the introduction of a drug test results within the STATS19 collection following the recommendation from the most recent review of STATS19.
-This would enable us to estimate the overall number of road casualties where one or more driver or rider where over the drug-drive limit for any of the drugs specified in the legislation (in a similar way to what is currently done for drink-drive casualties).
+In the longer term, we intend to develop further statistics as more data becomes available.
+We aim to explore what data on drug testing might be available from the STATS19 system to capture cases where the driver does not die (as is the case with breath tests for drink driving).
+Following the recommendation from the most recent review of STATS19, a drug test variable will be introduced within the STATS19 collection.
+Initial data should become available from 2024 onward, and this may enable us to estimate the overall number of road casualties where one or more driver or rider where over the drug-drive limit for any of the drugs specified in the legislation (in a similar way to what is currently done for drink-drive casualties).

 Any comments on the analysis above can be provided via the contact details below.